 The pier is a great place to stop for a little adventure.
 The carnival games and rides are always fun and the view of the mountains up in Malibu on a clear day is beautiful.

-I could wander around the canals in Venice for hours.
-One of the most peaceful places in L.A., I love a chance to grab a cup of coffee and take a morning walk around such a unique neighborhood.
+Head off Abbott Kinney and get a dose of peaceful L.A. by wandering the Venice Cancals.
+I love a chance to grab a cup of coffee and take a morning walk around such a unique neighborhood.

 You’ve undoubtedly seen the iconic street lamp installation outside of the LA County Museum of Art.
 The museum also has a great calendar of events including a bucket list item of jazz in the summer on their lawn.